loscrossos/crossos_pynst/README.md

 DESKICO "ComfyUI" ComfyUI/main.py --cpu --auto-launch
 ```

-### 2. Run It
+Now you can run It
 ```bash
 python pynst.py install.pynst.txt ./my_app
 ```
 **Done.** You now have a fully installed application with a desktop icon.
 Repeat this as many times as you like or on different locations... to remove it? just delete the icon and the folder you defined (./my_app) and its GONE!

-**Actual real world example**
+### 2. Actual real world example

-Pynst comes with batteries included! check out the installers folder for ready to use pynst recipes!.
+Pynst comes with batteries included!

+check out the installers folder for ready to use pynst recipes!.
 To install a full fledged cream of the crop ComfyUI with all accelerators just use the provided file:

 ```bash
 python pynst.py  installers/comfy_installer_rtx_full.pynst.txt ./my_comfy